-The Verify PIN command initiates the comparison in the UICC of the PIN verification data sent from the terminal with the PIN reference data stored in the card.
+This function initiates the comparison in the UICC of the PIN verification data sent from the terminal with the PIN reference data stored in the card.
 The verification process is subject to the following conditions being fulfilled:

-- PIN is not disabled; - PIN is not blocked.
+- PIN is not disabled: - PIN is not blocked.